arun2728/abstractive-text-summarization/README.md

 ### Objective

-The primary objective of this experiment is to deploy advanced NLP techniques to generate grammatically correct and insightful summaries for a given articles.
-To accomplish this, we will test various publicly available transformer models for seq-to-seq modelling and retrain them on the wikihow dataset.
+The primary objective of this project is to deploy advanced NLP techniques to generate grammatically correct and insightful summaries for a given article.
+To accomplish this, we will test various publicly available transformer models for seq-to-seq modeling and retrain them on the wikiHow dataset.

 ### Dataset